theojha01/aakash-ojha/README.md

 <h3>💬 About me: </h3>
 <p>
   I'm a technology enthusiast, I love to integrate different technologies together like Data Analysis over Cloud Platform.
 I'm pursuing my Bachelors in Technology from Jaipur Engineering College & Research Center, India.
-I am mentored students in my college as a Google Cloud Facilitator.
+I have mentored students in my college as a Google Cloud Facilitator.
 </p>
 <hr />